flashlin/Samples/torch-qa/fine-tune/data-user/extract-qa.md

 @Answer: Covers a bet on one of FOUR particular numbers winning.
 There is only 1 ZERO SECTION bet.
 These numbers are 0, 1, 2, 3.
 The odds are 8 to 1.
 @Question: In Roulette, what are the odds for betting on Zero Corner?
 @Answer: Covers a bet on one of THREE particular numbers winning.
 There are two ZERO CORNER bets.
 These are 0, 1, 2, and 0, 2, 3.
 The odds are 11 to 1.

+Question: The following content contains information about 'Daily Mission'.
+Extract the content into Q&A data.
+# Target audience
+currently MNL b2c users.
+Answer:
+@Question: Who is the target audience for the Daily Mission?
+@Answer: The current target audience for the Daily Mission is MNL B2C users.

+Question: The following content contains information about 'Daily Mission'.
+Extract the content into Q&A data.
+# Opt-in
+new user → when register during event, you’re in. old user → opt in automatically when you first enter the event page.
+Answer:
+@Question: What are the conditions for a user to opt-in for the Daily Mission?
+@Answer:
+For new users, participation occurs upon registering during the event.
+For existing users, opting in happens automatically when you first visit the event page.

+Question: The following content contains information about 'Daily Mission'.
+Extract the content into Q&A data.
+# Consecutive reward
+If user achieve any rewards consecutively for over n days, user can get a special reward.
+This is currently processed by marketing team manually based on report we generate.
+Answer:
+@Question: What is the Consecutive reward for the Daily Mission?
+@Answer: If user achieve any rewards consecutively for over n days, user can get a special reward.
+This is currently processed by marketing team manually based on report we generate.

+Question: The following content contains information about 'Daily Mission'.
+Extract the content into Q&A data.
+# Rules
+There will be one to many missions everyday (GMT -4) once user reach target turnover, user can get a voucher.
+Answer:
+@Question: What are the rules for participating in the Daily Mission?
+@Answer: There will be one to many missions everyday (GMT -4). once user reach target turnover, user can get a voucher.

+Question: The following content contains information about 'Deposit Bonus'.
+Extract the content into Q&A data.
+# Opt-in
+several ways to opt in this promotion.
+1. Register with promotion code.
+2. Enroll by banner cta.
+3. Choose bonus on payment page
+Answer:
+@Question: The conditions for the opt-in Deposit Bonus are what?
+@Answer: There are multiple ways to participate in this promotion.
+1. Register using the promotion code.
+2. Enroll through the banner's call-to-action.
+3. Select the bonus on the payment page.

+Question: The following content contains information about 'Deposit Bonus'.
+Extract the content into Q&A data.
+# Turnover vs Rollover
+these two terms are very similar.
+Turnover focus on the amount while Rollover emphasize the multiple times.

+For instance, we say
+* Normal user has 3x rollover (read as “three times rollover”) to reach before they do a withdraw.
+  - MNL 1x now, with auto withdraw.
+  - IOM 3x.
+    - deposit 100,   3x  => 300 turnover
+    - bet 100, win 120,  =>  +100 turnover
+    - bet 50, lose =>    +150 turnover   (lose → turnover = 3x stake )
+    - bet 20, lose

+* For rebate, user has to reach at least 1,000,000 VND turnover.
+* Ranking promotion rank user base on their turnover.
+* the lower rollover we limit, the easier user win money from us.
+Answer:
+@Question: What are the differences between Turnover and Rollover in Deposit Bonus?
+@Answer:
+These two terms are very similar.
+Turnover focuses on the amount while Rollover emphasizes the frequency.

+For example, we say:
+* A regular user needs a 3x rollover (read as “three times rollover”) before they can withdraw.
+  - MNL user is currently at 1x with automatic withdrawals.
+  - IOM user is at 3x.
+    - Deposit 100, 3x => 300 turnover
+    - Bet 100, win 120 => +100 turnover
+    - Bet 50, lose => +150 turnover (loss → turnover = 3x stake)
+    - Bet 20, lose

+* For rebate, users need to achieve at least a 1,000,000 VND turnover.
+* Promotional rankings are based on user turnover.
+* The lower the rollover limit we set, the easier it is for users to win money from us.